Genomicsplc/variantkey/README.md

         The hash value is calulated using a custom fast non-cryptographic algorithm based on [MurmurHash3](https://github.com/aappleby/smhasher/wiki/MurmurHash3).
         A lookup table is required to reverse the `REF` and `ALT` values.
         In the normalized dbSNP VCF file GRCh37.p13.b150 there are only 0.365% (1229769 / 337162128) variants that requires this encoding.
 Amongst those, the maximum number of variants that share the same chromosome and position is 15.
 With 30 bit the probability of hash collision is approximately 10<sup>-7</sup> for 15 elements, 10<sup>-6</sup> for 46 and 10<sup>-5</sup> for 146.
+        The size of the non-reversible lookup table for GRCh37.p13.b150 is only 45.7MB.

     * **Reversible encoding**